spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/README.md

 * `pendingPodsOrHeadroom`—The Ocean Autoscaler scaled up the node due to unscheduled pending pods or missing Headroom units on your cluster.
 * `scaleDownForOptimization`—The Ocean Autoscaler scaled down the node to optimize resource utilization on your cluster.
 * `odToSpotReplacement`—The node was scaled up/down due to a replacement from an on-demand to a spot node.
-The on-demand node was launched because there was no available spot node in the market at the time.
+The on-demand node was launched because there was no available spot node in the market then.
 Ocean continues scanning the market for an available spot node and reverts as soon as one is available.
 * `autoHealingReplacement`—The node was scaled up/down due to a replacement from an unhealthy instance to a new one.
 Ocean checks the instance’s status after the grace period, and if an instance fails the health check, it is automatically replaced with a new one.
 * `riUtilizationReplacement` (relevant only to AWS)—The node was scaled up/down due to a replacement from spot/OD to RI.
-Ocean constantly monitors for available RIs or Savings Plans in your account (when the `strategy.utilizeReservedInstances` or `utilizeCommitments` flag is	enabled).
-If there is an Ocean-monitored node that runs as a spot or OD, Ocean will try to replace it with the available RI or Savings Plan nodes.
+Ocean constantly monitors your account's available RIs or Savings Plans (when the `strategy.utilizeReservedInstances` or `utilizeCommitments` flag is	enabled).
+If an Ocean-monitored node runs as a spot or OD, Ocean will try to replace it with the available RI or Savings Plan nodes.
-* `recoveryReplacement`— Since the provider took the instance, the node was scaled down.
-As part of the recovery process, a new node was scaled up to replace it.
+* `recoveryReplacement`—Since the provider took the instance, the node was scaled down.
+A new node was scaled up to replace it as part of the recovery process.
 * `revertToLowerCostReplacement` -  The node was scaled up/down due to the ‘Revert to lower cost’ process.
 For more information, click [here](ocean/features/revert-to-lower-cost-node?id=revert-to-lower-cost-node).
 * `shutdownHoursActivity` - The node was scaled up/down due to shutdown hours set on your cluster.
 For more information, click [here](ocean/features/running-hours?id=shutdown-hours).
 * `clusterRollReplacement` - The node was scaled up/down due to a cluster roll in your cluster.
 For more information, click [here](ocean/features/roll?id=roll).